New Administration Won’t Pursue Yale on Admissions Bias

 “The Justice Department’s decision in August 2020 to issue the notice of violation unexpectedly and precipitously cut off an exchange of information that Yale looks forward to resuming,” the Yale representative wrote.
 “Our admissions process has allowed Yale College to assemble an unparalleled student body, which is distinguished by its academic excellence and diversity.”

-Last year with President Donald Trump in office, federal prosecutors notified the Ivy League institution in a letter in August 2020 that it had looked into a

-complaint by Asian American organizations and determined that Yale discriminated on the basis of race, color or national origin.
+Last year with President Donald Trump in office, federal prosecutors notified the Ivy League institution in a letter in August 2020 that it had looked into a complaint by Asian American organizations and determined that Yale discriminated on the basis of race, color or national origin.

 The lawsuit in New Haven came two months later, alleging that Asian American and white applicants have only one-tenth to one-fourth of the likelihood of admission as African American applicants with comparable academic credentials.

-Because millions of federal tax dollars are condition on Yale’s compliance with Title VI of the Civil Rights Act of 1964, prosecutors said Yale could not discriminate on the basis of race, color or national origin in programs and activities that receive federal financial assistance.
+Because millions of federal tax dollars are conditioned on Yale’s compliance with Title VI of the Civil Rights Act of 1964, prosecutors said Yale could not discriminate on the basis of race, color or national origin in programs and activities that receive federal financial assistance.

 But the lawsuit was always a longshot: The U.S. Supreme Court has routinely upheld affirmative action for universities, allowing them to consider race as one of several factors in determining who is accepted into the school.